 - Then grate up 1 cup of zucchini and set it aside for just a moment.

-- In a mixing bowl, stir the sugar, olive oil, egg and vanilla together by hand.
+- In a large mixing bowl, stir the sugar, olive oil, egg, and vanilla extract together by hand.

 - Stir in the baking powder, baking soda, cinnamon and salt.